al-ce/tardis.nvim/README.rst

     require('tardis-nvim').setup {
         keymap = {
             ["next"] = '<C-j>',             -- next entry in log (older) ["prev"] = '<C-k>',             -- previous entry in log (newer) ["quit"] = 'q',                 -- quit all
             ["revision_message"] = '<C-m>', -- show revision message for current revision ["move_message"] = '<C-a>',     -- move the revision info window to SE or NE ['lock_diff_base'] = '<C-l>',   -- lock/unlock the diff base to current
-            ['toggle_diffsplit'] = '<M-d>', -- toggle the diff split view
+            ['toggle_diff'] = '<M-d>',      -- toggle the diff split view
             ['telescope'] = '<C-t>',        -- open telescope picker to go to revision },
         initial_revisions = 10,             -- initial revisions to create buffers for
         max_revisions = 256,                -- max number of revisions to load

-        -- Set to "" to show diff against previously viewed revision -- Set to e.g. "HEAD" to always diff against that revision -- Set to nil to not diff at all diff_base = "",
+        diff_split = false,                 -- open diff in a split window diff_base = "",                     -- diff base revision to use when diffing
+                                            -- (empty string means the parent of the current revision)

         info = {
             on_launch = true,               -- show info on Tardis launch
             split = false,                  -- open info in a split instead of float height = 10,                    -- height of the info window width = 82,                     -- width of the info window (float only) border = 'single',              -- border of the info window

             -- Float options
             position = 'SE',                -- position of info relative to window x_off = 0,                      -- offset of row
             y_off = -1,                     -- offset or column
         },

         -- any opts valid for telescope.builtin.git_bcommits
         telescope = {
             delta = true,                   -- use delta as the preview pager }
     }